Via-321/App/README.md

-# 🛡️ Malware Detection & Mitigation Tool
+# Mitigating Different Malware Attacks

 A cross-platform desktop application that detects and mitigates various types of malware on user devices, including desktops, laptops, and personal computers.
 It leverages local antivirus engine (ClamAV) and cloud-based threat intelligence (VirusTotal API) for comprehensive protection.

 ---

-## 🚀 Features
+## Features

 - **Real-Time Protection** – Automatically scans new files in:
   - Downloads folder